z-forbes/Quiz-Whiz/readme.md

 2. [Download this repo](https://github.com/lewisforbes/ug5-project/archive/refs/heads/main.zip).
 3. Unzip the files.
 4. Run `python3 main.py` to install dependancies.
-5. If you see `All installation requirements met.` the program is ready to be used!.
+5. If you see `All installation requirements met.` the program is ready to be used!

 # Usage